 Standard authentication methods such as multi-factor authentication (MFA) and one-time passwords work as filters at the entrance of the protected perimeter.
 But what if someone managed to trick these filters or changed the user after their successful login?
 Cyber attackers may steal credentials of legitimate users and even one-time passcodes using malware and different phishing techniques.
-Employees often nonchalantly share their logins and passwords with colleagues.
+In the companies without special employee monitoring software, employees often nonchalantly share their logins and passwords with colleagues.
 Finally, there’s always a risk of someone getting a hold of a corporate device such as a laptop or smartphone with full access to the corporate network, critical resources, and applications.

 Continuous authentication seems to be the right solution to this problem.
 In this article, we’ll tell you more about this technology and some of the best practices for improving security with continuous identity verification.

 Continuous authentication is basically a set of methods and techniques meant to ensure constant re-verification of a user throughout the session.
 In other words, this technology turns a regular authentication from a one-time event into an ongoing process.

 This technology was designed to help you mitigate several cybersecurity problems, including: